 Community-based Biodiversity Management: South Asia Regional Programme (CBM SA)

-The project goal is to enhance biodiversity based livelihood security of local communities in South Asia.
+The project goal was to enhance biodiversity-based livelihood security of local communities in South Asia.
+The specific objectives of the project were:

-1. To increase productivity of biodiversity based production systems of poor farmers for improved livelihoods and their resilience to climate change; and
+1. To increase the productivity of biodiversity-based production systems of poor farmers for improved livelihoods and their resilience to climate change; and

-2. To strengthen capacity of farming communities to conserve, utilize and benefit from agricultural biodiversity and protect their rights on genetic resources.
+2. To strengthen the capacity of farming communities to conserve, utilize, and benefit from agricultural biodiversity and protect their rights on genetic resources.

 Project Details